 Recommendations for Education Abroad Offices

-- Review the programs in your portfolio to determine which would be impacted by this new guidance.
+- Review the programs in your portfolio to determine which would be impacted by this guidance.
 Key to this review should be an assessment of who owns the credit and who bills the student on any given program.